Mason Hancock: Aberdeen

-Originally starting his career with Fulham, where he spent eight years, Hancock went onto have spells with Oxford United and Woking, before making the move to Scotland to join Aberdeen in the Summer of 2020.
+Originally starting his career with Fulham, where he spent eight years, Hancock also had spells with Oxford United and Woking, before moving to Scotland to join Aberdeen in 2020.
 Following his arrival, he quickly progressed through the youth ranks and within the space of a year he was in and around the first-team squad, featuring as an unused substitute in their Scottish Premiership fixture with Heart of Midlothian.

 Six months later, Hancock signed a new one-year contract extension, tying him to the club until May 2023.
-Following this, he was then subsequently sent out on loan to Scottish League Two side, Stirling Albion for the remainder of the 2021–22 campaign.
-He went onto feature fourteen times in all competitions before returning to Pittodrie in May later that year.
+Following this, he was loaned to Scottish League Two side Stirling Albion for the remainder of the season.
+He went onto feature fourteen times in all competitions.

 Ahead of the 2022–23 campaign, Hancock was assigned the number 26 jersey.
-On 10 July 2022, he made his first-team debut for the club, starting in a 2–0 victory over Peterhead in the Scottish League Cup.
-However, was substituted after 35 minutes after sustaining an injury.
-On 28 July 2022, after featuring four times for Aberdeen in the Scottish League Cup, he was sent out on loan to Arbroath for the remainder of the campaign.
+On 10 July 2022, he made his first-team debut starting in a 2–0 victory over Peterhead in the Scottish League Cup.
+However he was substituted after 35 minutes after sustaining an injury.
+On 28 July 2022, he featured four times for Aberdeen in the Scottish League Cup and was sent out on loan to Arbroath for the remainder of the season.
 After making 13 appearances for Arbroath, Hancock returned to Aberdeen after sustaining a serious knee injury.
+He left the club in 2023.

+Airdrieonians

+Hancock signed for Scottish Championship outfit Airdrieonians in August 2023.

+Scored his first goal for the club in a 2-1 win v Queen's Park in the Scottish Championship at Hampden on 30 December 2023.
+Following the 2024-25 season he was offered a renewed contract but declined.

+Walsall

+On 17 June 2025, Hancock signed for League Two side Walsall on a two-year contract with an option for another year.